Bipolar transistors

 Figure 9.
 SOA curve @25 °C from BUK7S1R2-80M data sheet

-Simulation 3 shows a practical example of N-MOSFET inrush current limiter using dv/dt control circuit.
-Before implementing the circuit, a bulky capacitor of a value of 6.12 mF is controlled by the same MOSFET without any limitation method.
+In this example N-MOSFET used to actively dump the inrush current using dV/dt control method.
+Before implementing the circuit, a bulky capacitor of a value of 3 mF is controlled by the same MOSFET without any limitation method.
 The inrush current can go up to ~425 A as shown in simulation 2.
-As for the objective, we want to limit the inrush current down to ~3 A using dv/dt control circuit, applying the previous design steps the waveform on the left-hand side of simulation 3 shows the results of the inrush limitation, in this application, the MOSFET has driven to a linear mode for ~100 ms showing consequently a very strong linear-mode performance.
-The waveforms also show also the power dissipation and the junction temperature of the MOSFET.
+As for the objective, we want to limit the inrush current down to ~3 A using dv/dt control circuit, applying the previous design steps the waveform on the left-hand side of simulation 3 shows the results of the inrush limitation, in this application, the MOSFET has driven to a linear mode for ~50 ms showing consequently a very strong linear-mode performance.
+The waveforms also shows the power dissipation and the junction temperature of the MOSFET.

 Simulation 2.
 Simulation results of inrush current without dv/dt control circuitry